Part 5: Printing & Publishing

 My Storybook Process

-What I did to prep for print publishing through Amazon's self-publishing KDP service and IngramSpark.
+This part focuses on what I did to prep for print publishing through Amazon's self-publishing KDP service and IngramSpark.
 There is also a brief summary on the making of this website.

 Drawing of a Lion congratulating a Bunny